18 Exercises That Show You Exactly What Muscles You Are Stretching

 6. Shoulder Side Stretch

-Muscles highlighted: Side Deltoid.
+Muscles targeted: Side Deltoid.

 Straighten your arm across your body and gently press with your other hand to increase the stretch.
 Repeat with opposite hand.